 Because students are exposed to peers from a range of industries, they enjoy a stimulating learning environment that’s fueled by their peers, as well as their professors.
 In addition, students often build a valuable network of experts outside their own specialty area.

-CCU’s project management courses integrate academics with moral principles from Scripture, so you can grow as a servant leader, strengthen your ethical framework, and responsibly influence your profession.
+CCU’s MBA in project management courses integrate academics with moral principles from scripture, so you can grow as a servant leader, strengthen your ethical framework, enhance and build valuable career skills, and responsibly influence your profession.

 CCU is a R.E.P.
 (Registered Education Provider) with the Project Management Institute (PMI)